(A simple 3 step guide for dummies)

 Aside from the obvious space needed for growing a garden.
 The first step in Gardening is to Alleviate the suffering of your soil.
 To alleviate means to lessen the burden of or make suffering less severe.
 On a wound we typically like to use a bandage.
 On soil we use mulch, which is basically the same thing.
 Plowing or tilling literal wounds the soil.
 In Scyon gardeners recognize the earth is a living creature and that mulch is like a skin to cover her flesh.
 It behaves in much the same way as your own skin in preventing dehydration and infection.

 Your garden soil needs to be regularly clothed with a protective covering.
 Naked soil becomes a hosts harmful microbes.
 Keep it properly covered and in time your soil will become an ideal habitat for beneficial microbes.
-Achieving the ideal soil can take years but there are ways to speed it up.
-Lots of mulch!
-Worst case scenario, you grow nothing the first year.
+Achieving the ideal soil can take years but it need not be so.
+There are ways to speed it up.
+In the worst case scenario, you grow nothing the first.

 Begin by putting down layers of mulch.
 Ideally this is chopped organic mater from whole trees or shrubs.
 It does not matter what kind of mulch you get, only that you avoid mixing it into the soil.
+Only layer it on top.
 Pile mulch at least 6-8” deep the first year.
 Don’t worry about going too deep, it’s literally not possible though you might not grow much the first year or two.
 Each year, continue to amend your soil by adding new layers of green (grass, leaves, manure, kitchen scraps, garden fruit, vegetables, etc.) under layers of brown (wood chips, tree shavings, saw dust, shredded cardboard etc.).
+Ideally you mix these together 30:1 (30 parts brown to one part Greens).

 Dried hay is a magic material that appears to be natures ideal combo of brown and green.
 May is just the right size that it maximizes moisture retention while feeding soil microbes and smothering weeds.
 Think about the great grass plains of America.
 You could use hay and nothing else but this may be difficult and expensive to source in some places.
 The key is, “use what you can get”.